I am a Child of God

 A neglected biblical theme for addiction is the movement from lies to truth, and from the Liar to the Truth.
 Our job is to do whatever we can to invite strugglers to be open and honest.

 Some women live with husbands who routinely express anger in its many forms.
 The Bible gives direction on this subject.
-Counselors will be taught how to help these women respond biblically to their husbands.
+Counselors will be taught how to help these women before the anger of their husbands becomes abuse.

 This workshop explores the attributes of Jesus, the Wonderful Counselor and the Holy Spirit, the Other Counselor.
 We will examine what makes them the competent counselors that they are.
 Also, we will examine how these attributes must be and can be in your counsel.
 Finally, we will learn how you can develop these attributes.